TinaHeiligers/tinkerantreats/content/pages/ML and AI/ML-AI.md

 I learned a lot by a simple read-through, and it offers links for further clarification of the underlying principles.

 For example:
-_"Q12.
+"Q12.
 How is kNN different from kmeans clustering?

 Answer: Don’t get mislead by ‘k’ in their names.
-You should know that the fundamental difference between both these algorithms is, kmeans is unsupervised in nature and kNN is supervised in nature. kmeans is a clustering algorithm. kNN is a classification (or regression) algorithm..."_
+You should know that the fundamental difference between both these algorithms is, kmeans is unsupervised in nature and kNN is supervised in nature. kmeans is a clustering algorithm. kNN is a classification (or regression) algorithm..."

 For the more mathematically inclined, there are equations too:
-_"Q13.
+"Q13.
 How is True Positive Rate and Recall related?
 Write the equation.

 Answer: True Positive Rate = Recall.
-Yes, they are equal having the formula (TP/TP + FN)."_
+Yes, they are equal having the formula (TP/TP + FN)."

-_"Q14.
+"Q14.
 You have built a multiple regression model.
 Your model R² isn’t as good as you wanted.
 For improvement, your remove the intercept term, your model R² becomes 0.8 from 0.3.
 Is it possible?
 How?

 Answer: Yes, it is possible.
 We need to understand the significance of intercept term in a regression model.
 The intercept term is shows model prediction without any independent variable i.e. mean prediction.
 The formula of R² = 1 – ∑(y – y´)²/∑(y – ymean)² where y´ is predicted value.

 When intercept term is present, R² value evaluates your model wrt. to the mean model.
-In absence of intercept term (ymean), the model can make no such evaluation, with large denominator, ∑(y - y´)²/∑(y)² equation’s value becomes smaller than actual, resulting in higher R²._"
+In absence of intercept term (ymean), the model can make no such evaluation, with large denominator, ∑(y - y´)²/∑(y)² equation’s value becomes smaller than actual, resulting in higher R²."

-etc, etc.